For protecting them, by a mock Trial, from Punishment for any

 On 3 October 2013, a Connecticut woman made a wrong turn at 15th and E Streets in Northwest Washington, D.C.
 She sped away when threatened at gunpoint by Secret Service agents.
 She was chased to the Capitol, where video footage does not show damage to the front bumper despite stories about how she supposedly tried to ram her way through a concrete barrier.
 Then she was trapped on Maryland Avenue in Northeast and brutally murdered in cold blood by U.S. Capitol Police and Secret Service.
 No criminal charges are pending.

 Even the Copper Rule is not good enough if prosecutors simply do a half-hearted job.
-As a U.S. Senator, I will not confirm an attorney general unless the nominee hates cops with a passion.

 Part Two: A person must be presumed innocent until proven guilty, and a cop must be presumed guilty until proven innocent.
 When you are in handcuffs you cannot be expected to get the names and addresses of witnesses.
 Many persons are afraid to be caught videographing the cops criminal wrongdoings.
 Then the cops take you to a place that is off limits to spectators.
 Cops control the collection of evidence and they know how to prove cases, so it is up to them to do their jobs.